Nümbrecht is a small town of 17,000 people in Bergisches Land, deep in the west of Germany. One of their number could be a Grand Prix hero.

 School and motorsports can indeed be combined, provided that the grades remain good – which in Florian’s case they do.
 He attends a business school in Gummersbach.
 He is currently in year 11 and hopes to obtain his secondary school leaving certificate.
 But he hasn’t yet decided on a subsequent apprenticeship.
 “Probably a commercial profession.”
-He rides to school on his Duke 125 – 25 kilometres each way.
+He rides to school on his 125 DUKE – 25 kilometres each way.
 The reason: “It’s much more fun than the bus and also saves a lot of time.”

 In 2012, Florian enjoyed a sensational season.
 In the combined Moto3/125cc IDM, he won the two-stroke class on a KTM 125 for Freudenberg, even though he wasn’t able to take part in five races.
 He did, however, win the remaining eleven races that he contested (there were usually two heats for each IDM event).
 The Red Bull Ring and Hockenheim were tricky, because he was due to race in the Rookies Cup in Assen and Misano on the day before.
 The solution to the time and distance problem was as follows: his dad Uwe and his mechanic Frank drove more than 800 and 1200 kilometres through the night to get him to the IDM event.
 Due to special permission, he only took part in the warm up as training and started the race from the last place on the grid.

-Importantly Florian earned the title in the Red Bull Rookies Cup as well, which was also contested with 125cc two-stroke KTM bikes (Moto3 four-stroke engines will be used for the first time in 2013).
+Importantly Florian earned the title in the Red Bull MotoGP Rookies Cup as well, which was also contested with 125cc two-stroke KTM bikes (Moto3 four-stroke engines will be used for the first time in 2013).
 With four victories, four more podium places and only one finish outside of the top five, he eventually prevailed with a lead of more than 50 points.

 The atmosphere in the Alt family home is warm-hearted and relaxed.
 The property is rurally set.
 A staircase in the yard leads up to a wooden veranda with a large seating area.
-Florian’s 125 Duke, a 125 Adly quad and dad’s Mamola Boxer Cup Replica are parked below.
+Florian’s 125 DUKE, a 125 Adly quad and dad’s Mamola Boxer Cup Replica are parked below.
 The silver motorcycle transporter is parked up to the side of the yard.
 It is not possible for a teenager to be involved in motorsport without support from his or her parents.
 And it’s no different with the Alts.
-Father Uwe organises everything and takes care of sponsors, while mother Heike relieves some of the pressure.
+Father Uwe organizes everything and takes care of sponsors, while mother Heike relieves some of the pressure.
 His older sister Sina often attends races to cheer him on.

-Alt senior, who works in the catering trade, handles the double burden of day job and season organiser with ease.
+Alt senior, who works in the catering trade, handles the double burden of day job and season organizer with ease.
 “We all love doing it,” he says, “simply because Florian gives us so much back.
 Above all, we notice him flourishing in his sport and we can see how much he enjoys it; that’s why we help him out as best we can.”
 Fortunately, Florian is a good rider, who handles the risks well and rarely falls off.
 And when he does occasionally crash “he still gets dessert,” mother Heike assures us with a smile.
 “We’re always happy when nothing bad happens, when he comes home happy and healthy and still enjoys racing.”